 As a person

 From the beginning, Seals was set on a path to become the designer he is today.
 From kindergarten to 3rd grade he practiced writing in cursive until his handwriting looked like the sample sheets.
-In the 5th and 6th grade he started his first creative venture, where he would graffiti people’s names on index cards and sell them for $3 a piece.
+In the 5th and 6th grade he started his first creative venture, graffitiing people’s names on index cards, laminating them, and selling them for $3 a piece.
 In high school he designed tattoos.
 And at the age of 20, Seals made a pact with himself that by the time he was 25, he’d become an internationally renowned designer—and he is.

 Four months after graduating from college, he founded his company.
 Less than a year later, he started a font foundry, Vocal Type, that not only crafts industry shattering typefaces, but also works with a variety of non-profit organizations.

 Since then, he’s been recognized as the youngest Ascender by the Type Directors Club, a Black Trailblazer by The Dots, and has been featured in Print, How, and Communication Arts magazines, and more.